 Subscriber price: $184.00, Non-subscriber price: $235.00

-Estimated total study time: 12 hours 12 minutes [Enroll now]
+Estimated total study time: 12 hours 1 minute

 This the third of the nine-part series of introductory courses in the practical work of U.S. customs brokerage work groups, and should be taken after completion of the prior 2 courses for proper continuity:

-This course begins with transporation information required for a customs release.
+This course begins with transportation information required for a customs release.
 Next we address entry and non-entry types and conclude with importer and surety bond information.

 This lesson begins with an entry process overview and progresses through the steps a broker typically takes in order to set up a customs clearance transaction (the "file initiation process" covered in Part 2 of this series of customs broker courses).
 It concludes with the type of importer information necessary and how to obtain it, including standing instructions from the importer.